Overview

 Commercial Litigation

 Known for his courtroom skills, Ross partners with clients such as Republic Services, Kinder Morgan and Valley Hospital.
 He advocates for their interests related to contractual disputes, public bidding law, and health and hospital law.
-According to Chambers USA 2019, “Market sources praise his ‘strong intellect’ and courtroom skills.”

 Environmental Law

-As assistant section chief of the Environmental Protection section in the New Jersey Attorney General’s Office, Ross supervised the handling of the State’s hazardous and solid waste disputes and defended the constitutionality of key provisions of the state’s Spill Compensation and Control Act.
+As assistant section chief of the Environmental Protection section in the New Jersey Attorney General’s Office, Ross supervised the handling of the state’s hazardous and solid-waste disputes and defended the constitutionality of key provisions of the state’s Spill Compensation and Control Act.
 He also was responsible for multiple litigations and proceedings in which parties sought to challenge governmental cleanup at toxic waste sites.

 Appeals